 Given everything this year has thrown at at nurses and other healthcare workers in the form of the COVID-19 pandemic, there isn’t a better or more appropriate time to focus on recognizing, appreciating, and investing in our incredible nurses across the globe serving on the front lines.
 While it makes sense, and is of course appropriate, to single out a particular week to give thanks to nurses, it should by no means stop there; after all, nurses work around the clock 52 weeks a year.

 Especially now, nurses are more deserving than ever of our support, respect, and appreciation.
-That’s why we want to make Nurses Week 2020 one to remember.
-We’ll talk more about Nurses Week 2020 and this year’s celebration in the coming days, but for now, let’s take a look at the history of Nurses Week.
+That’s why we want to make Nurses Week 2021 another one to remember, for all nurses stationed on the frontlines of health care.
+We’ll talk more about Nurses Week 2021 and this year’s celebration in the coming weeks, but for now, let’s take a look at the history of Nurses Week.